Nick Ahmed Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 8.1 K/9, which ranks 25th in the league.
+- The eight strikeouts per nine innings compiled by the Rockies pitching staff ranks 25th in MLB.

-- The Rockies have a 5.04 team ERA that ranks 26th across all MLB pitching staffs.
+- The Rockies have a 5.38 team ERA that ranks 28th across all league pitching staffs.

-- Freeland gets the start for the Rockies, his sixth of the season.
-He is 2-2 with a 4.28 ERA and 18 strikeouts in 27 1/3 innings pitched.
+- Gomber (1-4) gets the starting nod for the Rockies in his sixth start of the season.
+He's put together a 9.28 ERA in 21 1/3 innings pitched, with 15 strikeouts.

-- The lefty last pitched on Saturday against the Philadelphia Phillies, when he threw six innings, allowing four earned runs while giving up five hits.
+- The left-hander last appeared on Monday against the Cleveland Guardians, when he tossed five scoreless innings while giving up three hits.

+- The 29-year-old has amassed an ERA of 9.28, with 6.3 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .322 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.